Introduction

 Scoped environment variables

 Sometimes, environment variables are needed to run a command or set of commands.
-As of v0.9.1, Comtrya will offer the
+As of v0.9.1, Comtrya will has the ability to inject environment variables for the scope of a single command.run

-environment.
+action.
+An initializer will run prior to the action to inject the environment variables, then after the command run finished, a finalizer will remove those from the environment.
 In the manifest, the environment is implemented as a hash map of keys and values.
-Multiple environment
+Multiple environment variables are supported.

 Example